 Based on your specific hearing loss, communication needs and budget, we will work with you to determine the best hearing aids for your situation.
 We offer a wide range of hearing aids in different styles, so there is a match for every patient.
-A description of the styles follows:

 Hearing aid styles vary depending on types and degrees of hearing losses.
 Not all styles will work for all losses.
 Within each style there are different levels of technology, giving Dr. Ullauri and her patients a wide range of options.
 Dr. Ullauri will recommend styles and technology based on hearing levels and the specific needs of each patient.
 Hearing levels are not the only factor in the equation when selecting the right hearing aid style and technology.
 Other equally important factors to consider are: anatomical individual needs (related to the shape, size, malformation or deformities of the external ear canal or pinna), chronic middle ear problems, hearing loss type and pattern, most common listening environments, and a patient’s need or desire for additional accessories such as remote microphones, FM systems, or wireless connectivity.

-Using just an audiogram to select your hearing aids is not advisable because you end up with hearing aids that do not meet your individual needs, and instead, only your hearing thresholds.
+Using just an audiogram to select your hearing aids is not advisable because you end up with hearing aids that do not meet your individual needs, and instead, only meet your hearing thresholds.
 Dr. Ullauri is looking at the other factors mentioned above to make sure any selected devices suit each patient.
 For example, a patient with a hearing loss who also has a condition called exostosis (a bony growth within the ear canal that results in narrowing down the canal) may need a custom made ear mold with a Behind-The-Ear (BTE) style hearing aid.
 A receiver in the canal or an In-The-Canal (ITC) hearing aid may not be an option for this patient due to the size of the canal.